Idaho home where four students were murdered to be demolished

 Xana Kernodle, Ethan Chapin, Madison Mogen and Kaylee Goncalves were found dead inside the home on King Street in Moscow on 13 November.

-On 30 December, criminology student Brian Kohberger was arrested and charged with their murders and burglary.
+On 30 December, a criminology student was arrested and charged with their murders and burglary.
 He is due to go trial in June.
 Prosecutors have yet to describe how the victims, who were found dead in their beds, were targeted.

 University of Idaho President Scott Green said the decision to raze the building was made after its owner "offered to give the house to the university".